SIMPLE IRA Plan Fix-It Guide – You used the wrong compensation definition to calculate deferrals and contributions to participants’ SIMPLE IRAs

 How to avoid the mistake:

 Establish plan administrative procedures requiring an annual review of employees’ compensation.
-Verify that you have considered all compensation, including overtime, bonuses and commissions (not just base compensation) for determining employee elective deferral contributions and employer contributions.
+Verify that you've considered all compensation, including overtime, bonuses and commissions (not just base compensation) for determining employee elective deferral contributions and employer contributions.